 While a rail pass is often the smart way to ride the rails in Europe, sometimes it makes more sense to purchase individual train tickets between specific destinations (either instead of, or in addition to, a rail pass — see my tips for figuring out whether a pass pencils out for your trip).

-Unlike most rail passes, you don't have to buy point-to-point tickets before you get to Europe, and in most cases, it doesn't make sense to — generally, it's easiest to buy train tickets right at the station.
-But it can be smart to buy in advance for certain trains and destinations, especially if your dates are set and you don't want to risk a specific train journey selling out, or if you're hoping to land an advance-purchase discount.
+Unlike rail passes, which must be purchased before you get to Europe, it’s generally easiest to buy point-to-point train tickets right at the station.
+But it can be smart to buy in advance for certain trains and destinations, especially if your dates are set and you don’t want to risk a specific train journey selling out, or if you’re hoping to land an advance-purchase discount.

-You have three main ways to buy point-to-point tickets: through a US-based retailer before leaving home (we even sell them right here), on the websites of Europe's national railways, and in person at Europe's train stations (and at some European travel agencies).
+You have three main options for buying point-to-point tickets: through a US-based retailer before leaving home (we even sell them right here), through the website of one of Europe’s national railways, and in person at Europe’s train stations (and at some European travel agencies).